The scoop: Excite 10 SE tablet, about $350, by Toshiba.

 [ FRANKEN-TABLET: Toshiba Excite edges Microsoft Surface RT in test of 5 flawed tablets ]

 Why it's cool: The tablet is basically the same as the company's other Excite tablets, save for the addition of Android 4.1 and some other minor changes.
-The price tag is about $50 less than a comparable iPad (the iPad 2 models, the 16GB iPad with Retina display, is $500).
+The price tag is about $50 less than a comparable iPad (the older iPad 2 is $400; the latest iPad with Retina display is $500).
 The back of the unit features a Fusion Lattice material that is easier to grip than the aluminum surface found on the Excite 10 model.
 The tablet gives you the full Android/Google tablet experience along with other services and apps that go along with it.

 Some caveats: The 10SE model features lower-resolution cameras compared with the similarly priced Excite 10 model.
 On the front, you drop to a 1.2-megapixel camera compared with a 2-megapixel camera; on the rear, you drop to 3 megapixels from a 5-megapixel version.
 In addition, there's no micro HDMI port, which you have on the Excite 10 model.
 You're also replacing a full-size SD card slot for the new micro SD card slot.
 In addition, your Wi-Fi is limited to 2.4GHz; it's not a dual-band radio.
 There's also no built-in 3G or 4G wireless, so you're limited to Wi-Fi areas for Internet access (although you could connect via a Mi-Fi-type mobile hotspot device).
 The tablet is also sold directly through Toshiba's website; you can't find it at other retailers.